miykael/LINEViewer/README.rst

 .. image:: static/overview.png

 As you can see in the example above, LINEViewer gives you a fast and general information about the quality of your data.
-Given a specific threshold value, LINEViewer tells you how many events you could keep per marker and how many times a given electrode is above a certain threshold.
+Given a specific threshold value, LINEViewer tells you how many events you could keep per marker (lower part of figure) and how many times a given electrode is above a certain threshold (upper part of figure).
 With this fully automatic way, you can have preliminary epoch averages for hour long recordings within a few seconds.

 Citation